LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * **Material**:
   The magnetic properties of a material influence the generated field strength.
-  Different materials have different magnetic susceptibilities.
+  Various materials have different magnetic susceptibilities.

 * **Magnetization**:
   The orientation of the magnetic moments in the material influences the field strength.